J.D. Davis Player Props: Giants vs. Pirates

 J.D.
 Davis At The Plate

-- Davis has 78 hits, which leads San Francisco hitters this season, while batting .277 with 26 extra-base hits.
+- Davis leads San Francisco with 78 hits, batting .273 this season with 26 extra-base hits.

-- Among qualifying hitters in MLB action, his batting average ranks 36th, his on-base percentage ranks 34th, and he is 58th in the league in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 43rd, his on-base percentage ranks 39th, and he is 66th in the league in slugging.

-- Davis has driven home a run in 25 games this season (30.1%), including more than one RBI in 12.0% of his games and producing three or more of his team's runs on seven occasions..
+- In 25 games this year (29.8%), Davis has picked up an RBI, and in 10 of those games (11.9%) he had two or more.
+He has also driven in three or more of his team's runs in seven contests.

-- In 37.3% of his games this season, he has scored at least once.
-And he's had five games with multiple runs (6.0%).
+- He has scored a run in 32 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.